-International Board Certified Lactation Consultant (IBCLC), breastfeeding educator, new parent mentor, mother, gardener, avid reader of historical fiction, and dancer.
+International Board Certified Lactation Consultant (IBCLC), breastfeeding educator.

 I have spent the last 10 years helping parents navigate the wonders and challenges of feeding their babies.
 As a lactation consultant that provides in-home and office consultations, I am known in the Puget Sound region for being dedicated to helping parents find solutions that fit their values.

 Early breastfeeding support is an important part of successful nursing, but so is education prior to the birth of a child.
 I have found that knowing the signs that breastfeeding is working gives parents confidence in the process.
 And knowing the signs they need help empowers them to advocate for their baby sooner.

 I started leading informative breastfeeding classes over 8 years ago leading breastfeeding classes as part of Penny Simpkin’s home birth series.
 I have worked with hundreds of families and one thing I have found is that a balance is needed in class.
 Too much information can make new parents feel overwhelmed and does not really help in the days after a baby is born.
 I continue to perfect a combination of information, useful activities, time and space for families to decide what is right for them, and providing resources in case there are questions after class- and there normally are!

 My approach is to be thoughtful and nurturing rather than overwhelming.
 I believe it is important for families to have lots of time to figure out what is most important to them.
 In class, often the most productive part is in the time during the Q & A when families speak openly about their concerns.

 One of the reasons I love leading Nourishing Newborns is that when class is over I know that the babies are going to be off to a great start!
 The families who attend also have access to reliable support if they find they need it.